Illuminoid63/Gene-sequencer/README.md

 # Gene-sequencer
-This is a project I made as a Freshman and I first learned to code in C++.
+This is an old project that I did when I first started to learn to code.

-I have no idea what it does anymore
+Not sure what it does anymore.